electricimp/IBMWatson/README.md

 ## Class Methods

-### addDeviceType(*typeInfo[, headers][, cb]*)
+### addDeviceType(*typeInfo[, httpHeaders][, cb]*)
 The *addDeviceType()* method creates a device type within your organization.
 The device type is needed for all device interractions, for example creating a device, or posting device data.
-This method takes one required parameter: a table with the info to create a device type, and two optional parameters: a *headers* table and a *cb* function.
+This method takes one required parameter: a table with the info to create a device type, and two optional parameters: a *httpHeaders* table and a *cb* function.

 #### typeInfo Table
 | key | value data type | Required | description |